 - You will then be allowed to use the phone in order to contact a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you think you will get released quickly, you might be allowed to wear your street clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been booked into jail?
 If so, please tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you have any secrets that might help others to get through jail processing?

 Click here to leave a comment